AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 <p> With the environment up and running, it was down to make the changes needed to fullfill the task at hand.
 I added the function required, tested it manually in my local environment, and pushed the ensuing commit into my forked repository's branch.
 I then created a pull request for the same and awaited my first code review. </p>

-### How I went about clarifying doubts with the maintainers
+### How I Clarified Doubts With the Maintainers

 <p> As always, feel free to ask doubts and seek suggestions from the maintainers and the core team.
 You can ask questions related to any feature you'd like to implement, any bug that you've encountered, and so on. </p>

 ![image](https://github.com/JRS296/AppFlowy-Docs/assets/70965472/0aa7325a-7212-4df1-ba51-a127471b29d7)
 *An example of a community member helping me resolve an issue*

-### How I handled code reviews with the team - changes that I made, following conventions, etc.
+### How I Handled Code Reviews With the Team - Changes That I Made, Following Conventions, Etc.

 <p> As a first time contributor to a repository, you will be asked to sign the CLA, i.e. the Contributor Liscence Agreement.
 You can read more on the same <a href="https://en.wikipedia.org/wiki/Contributor_License_Agreement">here</a>.
 Once that's done, your Pull Request will be assigned one or more reviewers.
 They are generally members of the core Appflowy team, or Senior contributors.
 They know the codebase in and out, so feel free to ask for suggestions on how to tackle any developmental issue that you may face.
 My reviewers left some suggested changes for the Pull Request, including changing on keyboard conventions and other small changes. </p>